 1) Artificial Intelligence

-If you haven’t already realized it, 2020 may be the year that a lot of people wake up to the dominance of artificial intelligence (AI).
+If you haven’t already realized it, the dominance of artificial intelligence (AI) is here.
 It’s sure to be at the heart of global business and industry in the future – and it’s already taking over many simple jobs.

 For example, Microsoft and Uber use Knightscope K5 robots to “patrol parking lots and large outdoor areas to predict and prevent crime.
 The robots can read license plates, report suspicious activity, and collect data to report to their owners.”
 You can rent these R2-D2-like robots for $7 an hour – which is less expensive than a human security guard's wage:

-Just a couple years ago, Gartner analysts predicted that by 2020, AI technologies would be pervasive in almost every new software product and service – a prediction that Harvard Business Review seconded earlier in 2019.
+Just a couple years ago, Gartner analysts predicted that by 2020, AI technologies would be pervasive in almost every new software product and service – a prediction that Harvard Business Review seconded.

 According to Techgrabyte: